 Avocado Organic Latex Mattress Topper

-If you’re looking for a more customized topper, then we think you’ll enjoy the Avocado.
-This organic latex topper is available in either a Plush or Firm option, depending on what you need.
-For example, if you require more pressure relief and cushioning for your bed, consider the Plush version.
+If you’re looking for a more customized topper, then you’ll enjoy the Avocado.
+This organic latex topper is available in either a Plush or Firm option.
+If you require more pressure relief and cushioning for your bed, consider the Plush version.
 Conversely, those seeking more support may enjoy the Firm.

 Avocado’s topper is also an excellent environmentally-friendly choice.
 This bed boasts multiple eco-friendly certifications, such as GOLS, GOTS, Greenguard Gold, and more.
 The latex used is certified organic by GOLS, while the wool and cotton in it are certified organic through GOTS.